 Everyone, regardless of gender, age, race, income, or religion, faces challenges with their mood, emotions, and behavior from time to time.
 It’s important to talk about our mental health with someone we trust and seek professional care when we need it, just as we would with a physical injury or ailment.

-Mental health issues are a serious problem both nationally and here in Colorado.
-For all of us, our day-to-day lives can be hard on our mental health.
-At no fault of our own, we can experience any number of mental health issues that are important to understand and treat.
-Mental health issues can affect anyone, regardless of age, race, religion, or income.
-They are so common that 20% of people in the United States will experience a mental health issue this year and symptoms can range from mildly disruptive to severe depending on the condition.
-However, the majority of mental health issues go untreated because people are still afraid to talk about them due to shame, misunderstanding, negative attitudes and fear of discrimination.
+Challenges to positive mental health are nobody’s fault and the discussion applies to everyone, no matter for temporary or serious their mental health needs are.
+They are so common that 20% of people in the U.S. will experience a mental health issue this year, with symptoms ranging from mildly disruptive to severe depending on the condition.
+However, the majority of mental health issues go untreated because people are still afraid to talk about them due to shame, misunderstanding, negative attitudes, and fear of discrimination.

-- Let's Talk Colorado campaign to reduce stigma and work with safety-net clinics to better address detection and treatment of mental health problems
+- Let’s Talk Colorado campaign to reduces stigma and works with safety-net clinics to better address detection and treatment of mental health problems

 - Client referral and connection to mental health resources and service providers

 - Provide support to and foster resiliency of individual clients

 - Partner with agency and community colleagues to provide comprehensive support to individuals

 - Participate in the development of and continue to support the Pregnancy-Related Depression state campaign

 - Improve system collaboration around mental health screening and referral to treatment, particularly with children, mothers and families, and people at higher risk for mental illness

 - Build awareness of the impact of adverse experiences and trauma on children’s and adult’s health